ShyftXero/byoctf_discord/README.md

     - How much code
   - How impactful is the challenge
     - "gee whiz" factor for the uninitated
+  - How much attention do you want your challenge to get?
+    - It's just a reality that high value flags get looked at more.
   - ?
 - ***What infrastructure do I(the author of the challenge) need to have in place?***
   - This doesn't/shouldn't have much bearing on the score.